brodycj/cordova-sqlite-legacy/README.md

   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
-  - _REGEXP is currently not supported on Windows_.
+  - REGEXP is currently not supported on Windows.
-  - ~~Not possible to read BLOB column values~~ *Must use BASE64 function to read BLOB values as documented below*
+  - It is NOT possible to SELECT BLOB column values directly.
+It is recommended to use built-in HEX function (also supported by (WebKit) Web SQL) or non-standard BASE64 function (as documented below) to retrieve BLOB column values hex or Base-64 format.
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
 - iOS versions supported: 8.x / 9.x / 10.x / 11.x (see [deviations section](#deviations) below for differences in case of WKWebView)
-- FTS3, FTS4, and R-Tree are fully tested and supported for all target platforms in this version branch.
+- FTS3, FTS4, FTS5, R-Tree, and JSON1 are fully tested and supported for all target platforms in this version branch.
 - Default `PRAGMA journal_mode` setting (*tested*):
   - Android pre-8.0 with builtin android.database implementation (as selected using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`): `persist`
   - otherwise: `delete`